-Two weeks before a trip Double-check the packing lists in Section Six, and distribute to your group members.
-Finalize a food/meal plan and make shopping lists.
+☐ Two weeks before a trip ☐ Double-check the packing lists in Section Six, and distribute to your group members. ☐ Finalize a food/meal plan and make shopping lists.
 Group leaders may consider contacting their cell phone providers to activate international service.
-It does not cost anything to activate, however, your call time in Mexico may cost between \$1.00-\$3.75 per minute, though many plans now automatically include free calls, texts, and data from Mexico.
-Send Esperanza's Program Director a copy of each person's travel insurance.
-Upon arrival to in Tijuana Give a completed Esperanza Liability and Medical Forms from each participant, to the Tijuana/FEM Volunteer Coordinator at La Posada.
-Please keep a copy of the medical forms during your trip.
-Purchase food at local stores, if part of your group's plan.
-See page 13 for a list and addresses.
-ENJOY YOUR SERVICE TRIP WITH ESPERANZA!!!!!
-Last Day (or night) of trip Required: Complete and submit the Esperanza Post Trip Reflection Surveys found here: General Volunteers or Group Leaders.
+You call time in Mexico may cost between \$1.00-\$3.75 per minute, though many plans now automatically include free calls, texts, and data from Mexico.
+Send Esperanza's Program Director a copy of each person's travel insurance. ☐ Upon arrival to in Tijuana Give a completed Esperanza Liability and Medical Forms from each participant, to the Tijuana/ FEM Volunteer Coordinator at La Posada.
+Please keep a copy of the medical forms during your trip. ☐ Purchase food at local stores , if part of your group's plan.
+See page 13 for a list and addresses. ☐ ENJOY YOUR VOLUNTEER SERVICE TRIP WITH ESPERANZA!!!!! ☐ Last Day (or night) of trip Required: Complete and submit the Esperanza Post Trip Reflection Surveys found here: General Volunteers or Group Leaders .